Vehicle Crossovers Information & FAQs

 This depends on the size of the crossing, whether utility services or other items on the street are affected and which contractor you use.

 There is an additional fee for providing and overseeing the licence process.
-You can find this on our Current Fee Structure found here.
+You can find this on our Current Fee Structure located on our Applications Forms page.

 East Sussex Highways can provide a bespoke professional service in assisting property owners to have a licensed vehicle access crossover constructed.